foodcoopshop/foodcoopshop.github.io/en/docker-dev-environment.md

 nav_order: 10
 ---

-**I do not recommend to use the provided docker-compose.yml for production environments!**

 ## Installation
 * Install [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)
 * Create a new folder and clone [the repository](https://github.com/foodcoopshop/foodcoopshop.git)